 Cauliflower kurma, a gravy based gobi curry recipe made using cauliflower florets and some masala which is made using coconut and cashew nuts.
 This is basically a South Indian style of making vegetable kurma, but here I have used mainly cauliflower florets and the coconut masala to make the gobi kurma.

-This is a gravy based kurma made using mild flavors and it is suitable to be accompanied with roti/chapathi, poori as well as rice.
+This is a gravy based kurma made using mild flavours and it is suitable to be accompanied with roti/chapati, poori as well as rice.

 I have been getting many requests asking me to post several tried and tested recipes of mine and unfortunately, I have not been able to update recipes along with videos these days due to time constraints.

 Hence, I decided to post recipes that are genuine and tried by me in written directions and not a video.
 Hopefully, with time I will update these recipes of mine with the videos as well.